 Researchers commence data acquisition under staff supervision.
 Those who have completed training operate instrumentation independently with ongoing support from academic and technical staff.
-CMCA staff can also be engaged as instrument operators through either consulting or collaborative mechanisms.
+CMCA staff can also be engaged as instrument operators.

 The CMCA’s academic and technical staff can provide one-on-one support to researchers needing assistance with data analysis, visualisation and interpretation, ensuring that researchers maximise the benefits of their instrument access and providing a continuous feedback mechanism as the project progresses.

 Publication: CMCA staff provide advice on how to present and discuss microscopy, imaging and characterisation data, acting as co-authors where the level of academic input is sufficient.
 All publications linked to use of CMCA facilities are required to include the standard acknowledgement.